johnchristopherjones/johnchristopherjones.github.io/_drafts/About.md

 Education
 ---------
-I hold a BA in Physics from the University of Virginia, where I developed experience with CMSROOT, LabView, NumPy/SciPy, Mathematica, and LaTeX while working with the High Energy Physics department on the vacuum photo-tridodes that went into the electrocalorimeter of the CMS experiment at the LHC at CERN.
+I hold a BA in Physics from the University of Virginia, where I gained experience with CMSROOT, LabView, NumPy/SciPy, Mathematica, and LaTeX while working with the High Energy Physics department on the vacuum photo-tridodes that went into the electrocalorimeter of the CMS experiment at the LHC at CERN.

 Programming Experience
 ----------------------